 The functional layout of the proposed Parking Garage is designed utilizing 90-degree parking spaces in certain bays and 75-degree spaces in the remaining bays.
 The access aisle width at the 90-degree parking spaces is 24 foot as shown on the proposed garage architectural floor plans.
 These spaces comply with the design standard in the regulations.
-The minimum access aisle width at the 75-degree parking spaces is proposed to be 20 feet
+The minimum access aisle width at the 75-degree parking spaces is proposed to be 20 feet 6 inches.

-6 inches.
 Since the proposed 75-degree angled parking and the 20 feet 6-inch drive aisles do not correspond with the standards noted above, a design waiver from such standards is required to approve the proposed plan for the garage.

-Staff supports the granting of this parking design waiver for the reasons set forth by the applicant.
+The DRC and staff support the granting of this parking design waiver for the reasons set forth by the applicant.

-Further details related to this deviation, including the applicant's justification and the statutory basis for granting the deviation, can be found in Addendum 3 of the application.
+Further details related to this site plan waiver, including the applicant's justification for same can be found in Addendum 3 of the application.